-"Venice: Tides of Change" What happens when the forces of the outside world threaten to submerge the local culture of an insular society?
+Venice: Tides of Change ~ What happens when the forces of the outside world threaten to submerge the local culture of an insular society?
 For over 800 years, the residents of Venice have preserved their city's culture despite the changes around them.
 But now Venice struggles to maintain its unique character against a host of problems including unprecedented rates of migration, mass tourism and environmental damage.
 The Venetian people now find themselves in a perilous balance as they reflect upon the issues that may soon swamp their society.
 Searching for solutions, the Venetians confront the possibility that their culture may drift away long before the city's historic landmarks sink into the Adriatic Sea.
 50 minutes.

-"Press Pass to the World" follows a cast of respected journalists through the challenging, adventurous task of reporting for some of the world's leading newspapers.
+Press Pass to the World ~ Follows a cast of respected journalists through the challenging, adventurous task of reporting for some of the world's leading newspapers.
 Driven by their search for truth, the mystery becomes less about HOW these journalists get the story than WHY they do what they do.
 "Press Pass to the World" is a whimsical and poignant look at a way of life that is about more than chasing stories - it's about pursuing dreams.
 Filmed on location in New Delhi, Hong Kong, Seoul, Washington, D.C., Havana and Vienna with foreign correspondents employed by The New York Times, Chicago Tribune, Los Angeles Times, Time Magazine, The International Herald Tribune, The Times of India, The Jerusalem Post, Reuters, Agence France-Presse and others.
 58 minutes.

-"The Great Bazaars" For centuries, across vast windswept deserts and through rugged outposts, the various peoples of the Islamic world traveled by camel caravan to trade in the ancient marketplaces of Cairo, Istanbul, Marrakesh and Fez.
+The Great Bazaars ~ For centuries, across vast windswept deserts and through rugged outposts, the various peoples of the Islamic world traveled by camel caravan to trade in the ancient marketplaces of Cairo, Istanbul, Marrakesh and Fez.
 Today the Great Bazaars are struggling against an onslaught of economic and cultural changes that imperils their historic significance within the Muslim world.
 The Great Bazaars takes you on the journey of a lifetime, across the green-glaze tiled rooftops of Fez, through the cobbled lanes and blind alleys of Cairo, past the jutting minarets and domed mosques of Istanbul, into the heart of these ancient marketplaces.
 Enter a realm where religion and commerce are intertwined, where every transaction is a choreographed ritual of negotiation, where merchants and craftsmen keep alive old traditions in their everyday trade.
 Filmed on location in Morocco, Egypt and Turkey.
 50 minutes

-"Empires of Steam" Take a journey into the windswept deserts of India and the cold frontiers of Northeastern China for a rare last glimpse of powerful steam trains that have managed to survive on the fringes of Asia's railway empires.
+Empires of Steam ~ Take a journey into the windswept deserts of India and the cold frontiers of Northeastern China for a rare last glimpse of powerful steam trains that have managed to survive on the fringes of Asia's railway empires.
 This onetime "king of transportation" is riding on the brink of extinction - its last outposts now in the most remote areas of China and India.
 Empires of Steam explores the largest and most exotic centers of steam railway activity left anywhere in the world.
-Brilliant cinematography documents this closing chapter of the world's last great steam railway empires and the colorful people who still populate these remote
+Brilliant cinematography documents this closing chapter of the world's last great steam railway empires and the colorful people who still populate these remote regions.
+50 minutes.

-These four documentary films (listed above) were sold for television broadcast on PBS (United States); TV Ontario (Canada); Discovery Channel; ZDF Television (Germany); La Cinquieme (France); Odyssee (France); RAI Television (Italy); NOS-EO (The Netherlands); SF-DRS (Switzerland); TSR (Switzerland) and TVE (Brazil) with home video and DVD release in the United States, Canada, Japan, Taiwan and the United Kingdom.
+These documentary films (listed above) were sold for television broadcast on PBS (United States); TV Ontario (Canada); Discovery Channel; ZDF Television (Germany); La Cinquieme (France); Odyssee (France); RAI Television (Italy); NOS-EO (The Netherlands); SF-DRS (Switzerland); TSR (Switzerland) and TVE (Brazil) with home video and DVD release in the United States, Canada, Japan, Taiwan and the United Kingdom.